radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 The Dashboard tab in the Main Control Panel indicates if the ZooKeeper process is down.
 Other external monitoring techniques are also available.
 Please see the RadiantOne Monitoring and Reporting Guide for details.
 An administrator should troubleshoot the failure and restart ZooKeeper.
 ZooKeeper can be restarted with <RLI_HOME>/bin/runZooKeeper.bat (runZooKeeper.sh on UNIX platforms).
 Once the ZooKeeper process is back up, it synchronizes the configuration state maintained in the ensemble.
 If the ZooKeeper service and/or the machine won’t restart, a new machine/ZooKeeper server should be added to the ensemble to maintain the 3-node minimum.

+>[!note]
->**Note - For complete machine failure notifications, use something like Nagios, which is a 3rd party tool, not included with RadiantOne.**
+>For complete machine failure notifications, use something like Nagios, which is a 3rd party tool, not included with RadiantOne.

 ## Migration to Production